 EuRA currently has three focuses for best practice: adherence to our code of conduct, accreditation through training and accreditation through the EuRA Global Quality Seal.

-Firstly, the Rules of Conduct are agreed by each member each year as they renew their membership.
+The Rules of Conduct are agreed by each member each year as they renew their membership.
 Members found to be in breach of these rules are subject to the disciplinary procedures outlined in Chapter Four of the Policy Document.

-Secondly, EuRA accredits individual relocation professionals through the MIM training programme.
+EuRA accredits individual relocation professionals through the MIM training programme.
 EuRA is a founder member and participant in the European Academy of Relocation Professionals project to externally accredit European-wide training programmes.

-Lastly, through the EuRA Global Quality Seal (EGQS), the Association is able to accredit member companies independently through an ISO model external audit system.
+Through the EuRA Global Quality Seal (EGQS), the Association is able to accredit member companies independently through an ISO model external audit system.
 The EGQS examines the member company according to the criteria laid down in the EuRA Quality Standard, which although based on an ISO 9001 model, is more far reaching, specific to relocation service delivery and aimed at promoting the very highest quality of service from EuRA members.

 Get to know our Management Team and Executive Group and find out how EuRA is run.